 Like many all-natural ingredients, pure aloe vera gel has a limited shelf life and because of that many store-bought gels will contain preservatives.
 This can’t be avoided, but choosing an organic aloe gel will keep out harmful chemicals.

 You want to find an organic brand.
 The bottle should list very few ingredients and clearly state what they all are.

 The best way to get aloe vera would be to make your own from an aloe vera plant and keeping it in the fridge or simply squeeze out the gel from the aloe vera leaves and use immediately.
 By doing this you will be sure to stay stocked up on natural and preservative free raw aloe vera gel!

 And really, there’s no better option than to be able to harvest the ingredient yourself.
 By doing that you are guaranteed to get the best quality product!

 Promotes Hair Growth

 One of the greatest aloe vera benefits for hair is its ability to encourage hair growth.

-Aloe vera has the unique ability to increase the blood flow circulation to the scalp.
+Aloe vera contributes to increased blood flow circulation to the scalp.
 This results in more hair growth.
 The more blood flow that you have coming to your scalp regularly the more nourished your hair will be.
 This boosts hair growth! [ref]

-Using aloe vera also helps the scalp to be healthier in general which creates the best environment for new hair growth.
+Using aloe vera helps the scalp to be healthier in general as well, which creates the best environment for new hair growth.

 For a nourishing deep hair cleanse try using a shampoo with aloe vera in it.